mhahnFr/CallstackLibrary/README.md

 ## Usage
 In order to get started, you can either download a compiled version of the library [here][1].
 Alternatively, you can also build it from source:
-- Clone the repository: ``git clone https://github.com/mhahnFr/CallstackLibrary.git``
+- Clone the repository: ``git clone --recursive https://github.com/mhahnFr/CallstackLibrary.git``
 - and build the library: ``cd CallstackLibrary && make``.

 On some systems, you might need to install the ``libexecinfo-dev`` to compile the library successfully.